Terminix

 Their licensed service areas include pest control, and termite treatment.

-Terminix maintains a strong 4.6-star rating on Google based on 380 customer reviews, placing them among the highest-rated pest control providers in the Longview area.
+Terminix maintains a strong 4.6-star rating based on 300+ customer reviews, placing them among the highest-rated pest control providers in the Longview area.

 Licensed for 2 service categories under TPCL #925370